 Miquel Tomas Burguera Postodoctoral researcher at Estación Experimental de Aula Dei.
 He focuses his research in the study of evaporative demand and its impacts in climatology, ecology or hydrology.
 Especifically, his research mainly focuses in: i) obtaining better methods to generate climate databases of evaporative demand; ii) study of the spatial and temporal variability of evaporative demand; iii) sensitivity analysis of the evaporative demand to climate variables and their changes.
 He also showed interest in the study of extreme events, such as extreme rainfalls or droughts.

-Roberto Serrano Notivoli Postdoctoral researcher at the Spanish National Research Council (CSIC) in Zaragoza (Spain).
+Roberto Serrano Notivoli Assistant professor and researcher in the Physical Geography area at the Dept. of Geography of the Autonomous University of Madrid.
 His research interests include trans-disciplinary work involving the past climatic variability in the instrumental period, its impacts on other components of the natural system and the provision of data and tools for climate analysis and related decision-making processes.
 His ongoing research is focused on the impacts of extreme events on agricultural and forestry systems over several regions of the world such as western Mediterranean; European southern mountain areas and tropical Andes.